ariannacasiraghi/bicycleswillsavetheworld/_posts/2019-07-17-finally departure.md

 And so, finally, the departure!
 The last few days have been absolutely crazy, and we have been regretting all the wasted moments spent doing little for the preparations - thinking as usual that we had plenty of time still...
 But we didn't!!

 We were up until 2am the day before departure, trying to figure out whether everything would fit in the panniers.
 Thankfully, since we knew that we would carry more stuff than usual, we had upgraded my regular Ortlieb panniers to the "pro" version, meaning a whole 30L more of volume.
 Yet, even with the increased capacity, it was so close!
-I would have happily left behind the thermos, but Dan didn't want to hear about it.
+I would have happily left behind the thermos, but Daniel didn't want to hear about it.
 And Zola repeated that her sleeping bag was absolutely necessary...

 I woke up the next day at 5am to finish work.
 Yes, WORK!
 The one that supposedly had ended on the 14th of June (at least the money had ended), and yet somehow was still lingering over me.
 So I went through the wonderfully complicated submission system of Nature, to submit my last paper.
 Really not recommended at 5am, when you are in a rush.
 Yet, "What a good job!", I said to myself - "A successful paper submission!".
 How wrong I was and how I had to redo everything at Simplon pass a couple of days later...
 But that's another story.